A feast of festive films on Sky Cinema!

 Available in Sky Cinema on demand.
 Cert 15

-Billy Bob Thornton’s naughty Santa is back for a follow up to the 2003 hit film.
-Willie has fallen back on hard times and fueled by whisky, decides to team up with his angry little sidekick Marcus to scam a Chicago charity on Christmas Eve.
-This time he’s joined by his mum Sunny Sooke (Kathy Bates, Misery) who proves the apple hasn’t fallen far from the tree as she’s just as potty-mouthed and vulgar.
-Definitely one to watch after you’ve put the kids to bed!
+Billy Bob Thornton’s naughty Santa is here – and now you can catch both the original 2003 hit film and its sequel.
+Bad Santa sees swindler Willie (Thornton) dress up as Santa to rob a mall alongside his sidekick Marcus (Tony Cox).
+But their plan suddenly changes when the thief befriends an eight-year-old boy.
+In the follow-up, Willie has fallen on hard times and, fuelled by whisky, decides to team up with Marcus to scam a Chicago charity on Christmas Eve.
+This time he’s joined by his mum Sunny (Kathy Bates, Misery) who proves the apple hasn’t fallen far from the tree as far as vulgarity goes… Ones to watch after you’ve put the kids to bed!

 Reindeer Games